 You can enrol these vehicles by submitting an IAP enrolment form – PDF by email, fax, or mail to the details on the form.

-- If a vehicle is enrolled in the IAP in a different state or territory, you'll still need to apply separately to Roads and Maritime for travel in NSW.
+- If a vehicle is enrolled in the IAP in a different state or territory, you'll still need to apply separately to TfNSW for travel in NSW.

 - There is no fee to process your enrolment in the IAP, however there may be charges to process related access permits and to install an IAP device.